nestradarand/DSAssignment3/README.txt

 3.)
 Ensure that any game of life files you wish to read from are in the directory as well.
 3.)
 Compile using make.
 4.)
 Run using ./Assignment3 with separate command line arguments for file path then file name including file extension.
 5.)
-NOTE: There is a sample text file to test on named practice.txt and otherpractice.txt.
+NOTE: There is a sample text file to test on named practice.txt.